 Practise your presentation a few times until you feel familiar with it.
 If you want feedback on your presentation, practise it with a group or record it and watch it yourself.
 However, be careful with an over rehearsed presentation, as this could lead to a less spontaneous delivery and limits flexibility.
-When you keep forgetting a certain detail in your presentation, add an extra image or a bullet point in your slideshow that can prompt you when to tell that detail.
-In doing so, your slides can help you to memorise your story.
 It is advisable to fine-tune your presentation every time after rehearsing.

-When practising your presentation, check if it is in line with the duration that is available and adjust the amount of information in your presentation accordingly.
+When practising your presentation, check if it is in line with the duration that is available to the presentation and adjust the amount of information in your presentation accordingly.
+Note you do not have to adhere to the set duration by the second.
+Generally, your presentation should be the set time +/-10-15%.

 Often presenters put too much information on their slides and in their talk.
-For your audience this can lead to an overload of information, which makes it more difficult to understand the take home message.
-Therefore, do not be afraid to cut in your information load after practising, and do not make a correction by speaking faster.
+For your audience this can lead to an overload of information, which makes it more difficult to understand the main message.
+Therefore, do not be afraid to cut in your information load after practising and do not make a correction by speaking faster.